Shalin-Shah-2002/Hianime_API/API_DOCUMENTATION.md

 ## Overview

 The HiAnime Scraper API provides a comprehensive RESTful interface for accessing anime data from HiAnime.to and MyAnimeList (MAL).
-It supports searching, browsing, filtering, retrieving details, episodes, video sources, and integrating with MAL for both public and user-authenticated endpoints.
+It supports searching, browsing, filtering, retrieving details, episodes, video sources, **downloading videos**, and integrating with MAL for both public and user-authenticated endpoints.

 - **Base URL:** `/`
-- **Version:** 2.1.0
+- **Version:** 2.3.0
 - **Docs:** `/docs` (Swagger UI), `/redoc` (ReDoc)

 ---